3 Data Visualisation

 geom_point()

 You can use geom_jitter() to move the points around a bit to make them easier to see.
 You can also set alpha transparency.
-Here, the x-axis is continuous, so there is no need to jitter the width, but the y-axis is ordinal categories, so the height is jittered between -0.2 and +0.2 away from the true y-value.
+Here, the x-axis is continuous, so there is no need to jitter the width, but the y-axis is ordinal, so the height is jittered between -0.2 and +0.2 days away from the true y-value.

-Change these values to understand what jitter is doing
+Change the values in this code (range between 0 and 1) to understand what jitter is doing

-Alternatively, you can use facet_wrap() to create a separate plot for each level of satisfaction. facet_wrap() uses the tilde (~) symbol, which you can roughly translate as “by”, e.g., facet the plot by satisfaction rating.
-The labeller function controls the labels above each plot. label_both specifies that we want both the variable name (satisfaction) and the value (e.g., 1) printed on the plot to make it easier to read.
+Alternatively, you can use facet_wrap() to create a separate plot for each rating. facet_wrap() uses the tilde (~) symbol, which you can roughly translate as “by”, e.g., facet the plot by rating.
+The labeller function controls the labels above each plot. label_both specifies that we want both the variable name (rating) and the value (e.g., 1) printed on the plot to make it easier to read.

 boundary = 0,